»Team Membership Mapping

 To disable team membership mapping, uncheck the "Use SAML to manage team memberships" checkbox in the SAML admin page.
 With mapping disabled, Terraform Enterprise won't automatically manage team membership on login, and you can manually add users to teams via the organization's Teams page.

-Terraform Enterprise expects the team names in the team membership SAML attribute to exactly match its own team names.
+Terraform Enterprise expects the team names in the team membership SAML attribute to exactly match its own team names, or its configured SSO Team IDs.
 This match is case sensitive.
-You cannot specify aliases for teams.

 Note that team names are unique across an organization but not necessarily unique across a whole Terraform Enterprise instance.
 If a user is a member of multiple organizations, their SAML assertion might add them to similarly-named teams in each organization.
 Keep this in mind when naming your teams.